Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 Returns a custom heightmap for the current build area with a list of blocks that should be considered "transparent".

-The heightmap is calculated by iterating from the top of world until it encounters a block that isn't air and isn't in the list of blocks that should be considered as "transparent" for this heightmap.
+The heightmap is calculated by iterating from the top of world until it encounters a block that isn't in the list of blocks that should be considered as "transparent" for this heightmap.

 ## URL parameters